smartdevicelink/sdl_hmi_integration_guidelines/docs/AppService/GetAppServiceRecords/index.md

 : HMI

 Purpose
 : Get service records of a specfic service type.

+!!! note
-If `serviceType` is not included in request, all service records for all types will be returned
+If `serviceType` is not included in request, all service records for all types will be returned !!!

 ### Request